ACINQ/eclair/docs/Configure.md

 ### Splitting the configuration

 Note that HOCON allows you to have files include other files.
 This allows you to split your configuration file into several logical files, for easier management.
-For example, you could defined a file `routing.conf` file with parameters related to routing configuration, and include it from `eclair.conf`.
+For example, you could define a file `routing.conf` file with parameters related to routing configuration, and include it from `eclair.conf`.

 ## Options reference